turing-machines/mentals-ai/README.md

 ### 🔀 Control flow: From strings to algorithms

-The control flow encompassing conditions, instruction calls, and loops (such as `ReAct`, `Auto-CoT`, etc.), is entirely articulated in natural language.
-This approach allows the creation of `semantic conditions` for branching data streams.
-You can ask an agent to play a word chain game by itself, and it will do it in a loop or write a fuzzy exit
-condition: `leave the loop if you are satisfied with the result`, where the LLM and its context decides whether to leave or not.
-And all this without describing flow logic in Python or other programming languages.
+The control flow, which includes conditions, instruction calls, and loops (such as `ReAct`, `Auto-CoT`, etc.), is fully expressed in natural language.
+This method enables the creation of `semantic conditions` that direct data stream branching.
+For instance, you can request an agent to autonomously play a word chain game in a loop or establish an ambiguous exit condition: `exit the loop if you are satisfied with the result`.
+Here, the language model and its context determine whether to continue or stop.
+All this is achieved without needing to define flow logic in Python or any other programming languages.

 #### ⛳ Reason Action (ReAct) example